Waqaf An-Nur Hospital & Clinics

 The main objective of KWAN and HWAN’s establishments is to provide healthcare treatment and dialysis facilities to the general public particularly the deserving, regardless of ethnicity and religion.

 Apart from Johor, KWANs are also built in Negeri Sembilan, Selangor, Perak, Sarawak and Penang that are developed with cooperation from the respective state’s Islamic council.
 Beginning October 2011, KWAN Kotaraya has been temporarily closed for operation following the renovation works of Plaza Kotaraya Complex (now known as Galleria@ Kotaraya) and the dialysis patients were moved to Pasir Gudang Dialysis Centre.

-Until 31 December 2013, a total of 961,148 treatments were discharged to the patients in the chain of KWAN and out of that portion, 69,690 or 7 percent were treatments given to the non-Muslim patients.
-The total number of patients with kidney failures which have been receiving dialysis treatments in HWAN and five KWANs are now 112.
+Until June 2014, a total of 1,001,115 treatments were discharged to the patients in the chain of KWAN and out of that portion, 73,542 treatments were given to the non-Muslim patients.
+The total number of patients with kidney failures which have been receiving dialysis treatments in HWAN and five KWANs are now 124.

 HWAN and chain of KWANs are not only providing healthcare treatment on the nominal charge of RM5 inclusive of medication, yet offering dialysis treatment with the subsidised rate to the deserving.
 Patients also receive financial support from Baitulmal, PERKESO and various welfare agencies entitling them to free treatments.